Forgot password

 However, with a 10 in all stats, it’s easy to pivot from a Wretch into any build you want.
 An experienced player—or someone looking for an early challenge—can make a Wretch capable of using just about anything with enough levels.

 This is a soft ranking list of the starting classes in Elden Ring.
-It is important to remember every starting class in the game is viable based on playtesting and community feedback.
-Experimenting with different starting classes is also going to be useful for DLC runs or if the game gets a sequel.
+It is important to remember that every starting class in the game is viable based on playtesting and community feedback.
+Experimenting with different starting classes will also be useful for DLC runs or if the game gets a sequel.

 Author